Integral TQFT for a one-holed torus: Introduction

 On the other hand, for an arbitrary surface $\Si$ equipped with colored banded points, a $\BOplus$-basis for the lattice $\BSplus(\Si)$ was constructed explicitly in our paper \cite{GM}.
 In this {\em lollipop basis}, all mapping classes are represented by matrices with coefficients in $\BOplus$.
 However, the explicit formulas we get from \cite{GM} are still not good enough to compute the $h$-adic expansion in a nice way.

 In the present paper, we will describe a modification of the construction of \cite{GM}.
 The crucial additional property of the bases obtained here is that they are orthogonal with respect to a Hopf-like pairing $((\ ,\,))$ which generalizes the one mentioned above in the genus one case.
+As we'll see, this orthogonality property is very useful as one can easily express general vectors in terms of the orthogonal basis, using the pairing.
 We refer to this new basis as the {\em orthogonal lollipop basis.} We perform its construction in the general situation of a surface $\Si$ equipped with colored banded points, as the higher genus case presents no extra difficulty, and give two immediate applications (see Remarks \ref{appl1} and \ref{appl2}).
 Moreover, \cite{G3} and work in progress \cite{Minprogress,GM3} make use of this basis in higher genus as well.

 Let us end this introduction with a brief description of how the TQFT-represen\-tation $\rho_p$ looks like in the orthogonal lollipop basis for the one-holed torus, and discuss an application we find interesting.
 The lattice $\BSplus({\mathcal T}_c)$ has rank $d-c$, where $d=(p-1)/2$.
 The basis we'll construct is denoted by One of its main features is that $t$ is upper triangular and $t^*$ is lower triangular in this basis, as will be shown in Section~\ref{ptorus}.
 This fact is also the main reason why the new basis is better than the one described in \cite{GM}, where only one of $t$ and $t^*$ would be given by triangular matrix.